oleks/git-cli-qsg/README.md

 handful of words—a commit message.

-Overall, Git enables you to develop your project in such a way that you can always reliably trace the reason for every change in the project.
-Getting there however, requires some forbearance.
+Overall, Git enables you to develop your project in such a way that you can always reliably trace back the changes that led to the current state of the project, and trace the reasoning behind those changes.
+Using Git however, requires some forbearance.

 ## Most Suitable File Types